 Even if the applicant has a criminal history the Arizona Board of Fingerprinting may still issue the fingerprint clearance card if the applicant applies for and is granted an Arizona Good Cause Exception.
 The applicant has strict guidelines to follow in order to win an appeal.

 Arizona Fingerprint Board Criminal History

 The Board applies the following criteria to the particular circumstances of your case and criminal history.
+The Board also considers any substantiated allegations of child abuse or neglect made by Child Protective Services or a similar child-welfare agency in another state.
 The Board must consider all of the following criteria:

 - The extent of the person’s criminal record.

 - Any applicable mitigating circumstances.

 - The degree to which the person participated in the offense.